benahedron/terrapp/README.md

 Install the prerequisites as described below, run npm install and build a distribution version using `gulp serve:dist`.
 Don't forget to password protect your database.

 You can run the production version using simply `npm start`.
-The no users are present upon initialization, a user 'admin@admin.com' with the password 'admin' is created.
+No users are present upon initialization, a user 'admin@admin.com' with the password 'admin' is created.
 Once running you should change this as soon as possible.

 ## Getting Started